Skip to content

 • send postcards with words of encouragement or support to employees

-• include a message about wellness in the regular newsletter
+• include a message about wellness in the regular newsletter (Here is one ready to use)

 • add wellness phrases and intentions to mission statements and company goals